oracle-livelabs/oci/cd3-automation-toolkit/introduction/introduction.md

 - OCI Notifications
 - Budget Controls

-Most things in OCI can be provisioned with Terraform.
-While beyond the scope of this lab, more information on using Terraform in OCI can be found [here](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraform.htm).
+Most of the resources in OCI can be provisioned with Terraform.
+While beyond the scope of this lab, more information on using Terraform with OCI can be found [here](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraform.htm).

 ## Learn More